top of page

 b.
 1984

 In 2021, Stephanie was selected to exhibit in Hatched: National Graduate Exhibition, at Perth Institute of Contemporary Art.
 Stephanie completed a Bachelor of Creative Arts (First Class Honours) at the South Australian School of Art at the University of South Australia in 2022, which she received an Award for Outstanding Achievement.
-She has gained multiple awards from the University of South Australia and the Helpmann Academy.
-Stephanie presented her first solo exhibition in 2023, On Harvesting Dandelions, featuring the installation A Gardened Mind for which won the City Rural Emerging Artist Award for SALA Festival.
+She has gained multiple awards from the University of South Australia and the Helpmann Academy including the The Hill Smith Art Advisory Award.
+Stephanie presented her first solo exhibition in 2023, On Harvesting Dandelions, featuring the installation A Gardened Mind, which won the City Rural Emerging Artist Award for SALA Festival.
 In 2024 she was selected to undertake the Guildhouse Collections Project with Flinders University Museum of Art.

-Stephanie is currently undertaking the Project Curator role for the Helpmann Academy 2025 Graduate Exhibition in SASA Gallery, under the mentorship of Anna Zavala (Samstag Museum of Art), and is a studio member and social media volunteer at Collective Haunt ARI.
+Stephanie undertook the Project Curator role for the Helpmann Academy 2025 Graduate Exhibition in SASA Gallery, under the mentorship of Anna Zagala (Samstag Museum of Art), and is currently undertaking the ACE Studios 2025-26 Residency at Adelaide Contemporary Experimental.

 I acknowledge that I live and work on the Country of the Kaurna people.
 I pay my respects to Elders past and present.
 I recognise and respect their culture heritage, traditions and relationships to Country and acknowledge they are of continued importance to living Kaurna people living today.
 This land was never ceded.